EvanHofmeister/breast-cancer-classification/README.md

 * Artificial Neural Network (ANN): A deep learning method capable of capturing complex patterns in data.
 ANNs are highly flexible and can model intricate relationships, making them a powerful tool in predictive analytics.

-Each method was meticulously implemented, tuned, and evaluated to determine its performance and practicality in medical diagnosis, offering a rich understanding of their capabilities and applications in this domain.
+Each method was implemented, optimized, and evaluated to determine its performance and practicality in medical diagnosis, offering a rich understanding of their capabilities and applications in this domain.

-### Dataset
-[The Breast Cancer Wisconsin (Diagnostic) dataset](https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+(Diagnostic)), available from the UCI Machine Learning Repository, consists of features computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
-It contains 569 instances, each with 30 real-valued features, providing data on the characteristics of the cell nuclei.
-The objective of the dataset is to classify whether the breast cancer is benign or malignant.

 ### Instructions for setting up project and installing dependencies